martynsmith/node-irc/docs/API.rst

     means that the notice comes from the server.
 See the `raw` event for details on the `message` object.

+.. js:data:: 'ping'

+   `function (server) { }`

+   Emitted when a server PINGs the client.
+The client will automatically send a PONG request just before this is emitted.

 .. js:data:: 'pm'

     `function (nick, text, message) { }`